Seth MacFarlane: Guest appearances

 MacFarlane appeared on the November 11, 2006, episode of Fox's comedy show MADtv.
-MacFarlane has also appeared on news shows and late night television shows such as Jimmy Kimmel Live! and Late Show with David Letterman.
+MacFarlane has appeared on news shows and late night television shows such as Jimmy Kimmel Live! and Late Show with David Letterman.
 Three months later on March 24, 2007, MacFarlane was interviewed on Fox's Talkshow with Spike Feresten, and closed the show by singing the Frank Sinatra song "You Make Me Feel So Young".
-He also provided Stewie's voice when he appeared as a brain tumor-induced hallucination to Seeley Booth in an episode of Bones, writing his own dialogue for the episode.
+He provided Stewie's voice when he appeared as a brain tumor-induced hallucination to Seeley Booth in an episode of Bones, writing his own dialogue for the episode.
 On May 8, 2009, MacFarlane was a guest on Real Time with Bill Maher.

 Other than Family Guy and American Dad!, MacFarlane voices characters in other cartoon shows and films.
 He voiced Wayne "The Brain" McClain in an episode of Aqua Teen Hunger Force.
-He has also voiced various characters on Adult Swim's Robot Chicken, including a parody of Lion-O and Emperor Palpatine as well as Peter Griffin in the Season 2 premiere – he even parodied himself in the Season 4 premiere, in which he renewed the show simply by mentioning it in a Family Guy-like cutaway after its fictitious cancellation at the end of Season 3.
-He also played the villain "The Manotaur" in Bob Boyle's animated kids series Yin Yang Yo!.
+He has voiced various characters on Adult Swim's Robot Chicken, including a parody of Lion-O and Emperor Palpatine as well as Peter Griffin in the Season 2 premiere – he parodied himself in the Season 4 premiere, in which he renewed the show simply by mentioning it in a Family Guy-like cutaway after its fictitious cancellation at the end of Season 3.
+He played the villain "The Manotaur" in Bob Boyle's animated kids series Yin Yang Yo!.
 In addition, MacFarlane voiced Johann Kraus in the 2008 film Hellboy II: The Golden Army.
-He also had a guest appearance in the animated film Futurama: Into the Wild Green Yonder where he sings "That Was Then (And This is Too)", the opening theme.
-He had also starred in a commercial for Hulu in which he plays an alien presenting Hulu as an "evil plot to destroy the world", progressively as his famous Family Guy and American Dad! characters.
-He also lent his voice to the series finale movie of the Comedy Central series, Drawn Together.
+He had a guest appearance in the animated film Futurama: Into the Wild Green Yonder.
+He starred in a commercial for Hulu in which he plays an alien presenting Hulu as an "evil plot to destroy the world", progressively as his famous Family Guy and American Dad! characters.
+He lent his voice to the series finale film of the Comedy Central series Drawn Together.

 MacFarlane played Ziggy in the 2010 film Tooth Fairy.
 In August 2010, he appeared as a guest voice-over in a sci-fi themed episode of Disney's Phineas and Ferb entitled "Nerds of a Feather".
 On September 15, 2012, MacFarlane hosted the season premiere of Saturday Night Live, with musical guest Frank Ocean.
 The episode was MacFarlane's first appearance on the show.
 MacFarlane had a cameo in the 2013 film Movie 43.
 MacFarlane collaborated with Matt Groening on an episode of The Simpsons and Futurama.
 In 2016, he had a voice role in the animated film Sing, as well as serving as a major performer on the film's soundtrack.
 In 2017, he appeared in Steven Soderbergh's heist comedy Logan Lucky, alongside Channing Tatum and Adam Driver.
 In 2019, MacFarlane appeared in the Showtime limited series The Loudest Voice.